codeths/kitcoin/API-DOCS.md

 `fromUser` (body): [Optional] User ID to send these transactions from.
 Either this or `fromText` must be specified, but not both.
 `fromText` (body): [Optional] Text to send these transactions from.
 Either this or `fromUser` must be specified, but not both.
 `reason` (body): Reason for the transaction
+`data` (body): CSV of the users to send these transactions to.

+The CSV should have the following column named `Student ID`.
+Note that the space is a non-breaking space (this is important).
+The column should have, as the name implies, student IDs.
+Any subsequent columns are ignored.

 ### Response